-- (d) Additional Affidavit: Where the Commissioner's response indicates that the Commissioner and the moving party are unable to agree as to the amount of attorney's fees which is reasonable, counsel for the moving party shall, within 30 days after service of the Commissioner's response, file an additional affidavit which shall include: - (1) A detailed summary of the time expended by each individual for whom fees are sought, including a description of the nature of the services performed during each period of time summarized.
+(d) Additional Affidavit: Where the Commissioner's response indicates that the Commissioner and the moving party are unable to agree as to the amount of attorney's fees that is reasonable, counsel for the moving party shall, within 30 days after service of the Commissioner's response, file an additional affidavit which shall include:

+(1) A detailed summary of the time expended by each individual for whom fees are sought, including a description of the nature of the services performed during each period of time summarized.
 Each such individual is expected to maintain contemporaneous, complete, and standardized time records which accurately reflect the work done by such individual.
-Where the reasonableness of the hours claimed becomes an issue, counsel is expected to make such time records available for inspection by the Court or by counsel for the Commissioner upon request. - (2) The customary fee for the type of work involved.
+Where the reasonableness of the hours claimed becomes an issue, counsel is expected to make such time records available for inspection by the Court or by counsel for the Commissioner upon request.

+(2) The customary fee for the type of work involved.
 Counsel shall provide specific evidence of the prevailing community rate for the type of work involved as well as specific evidence of counsel's actual billing practice during the time period involved.
-Counsel may establish the prevailing community rate by affidavits of other counsel with similar qualifications reciting the precise fees they have received from clients in comparable cases, by evidence of recent fees awarded by the courts or through settlement to counsel of comparable reputation and experience performing similar work, or by reliable legal publications. - (3) A description of the fee arrangement with the client.
-If any part of the fee is payable only on condition that the Court award such fee, the description shall specifically so state. - (4) The preclusion of other employment by counsel, if any, due to acceptance of the case. - (5) Any time limitations imposed by the client or by the circumstances. - (6) Any other problems resulting from the acceptance of the case. - (7) The professional qualifications and experience of each individual for whom fees are sought. - (8) The nature and length of the professional relationship with the client. - (9) Awards in similar cases, if any. - (10) A statement whether there is a special factor, such as the limited availability of qualified attorneys for the case, to justify a rate in excess of \$110 per hour. - (11) Any other information counsel believes will assist the Court in evaluating counsel's claim, which may include, but shall not be limited to, information relating to the novelty and difficulty of the questions presented, the skill required to perform the legal services properly, and any efforts to settle the case.
+Counsel may establish the prevailing community rate by affidavits of other counsel with similar qualifications reciting the precise fees they have received from clients in comparable cases, by evidence of recent fees awarded by the courts or through settlement to counsel of comparable reputation and experience performing similar work, or by reliable legal publications.

+(3) A description of the fee arrangement with the client.
+If any part of the fee is payable only on condition that the Court award such fee, the description shall specifically so state.

+(4) The preclusion of other employment by counsel, if any, due to acceptance of the case.

+(5) Any time limitations imposed by the client or by the circumstances.

+(6) Any other problems resulting from the acceptance of the case.

+(7) The professional qualifications and experience of each individual for whom fees are sought.

+(8) The nature and length of the professional relationship with the client.

+(9) Awards in similar cases, if any.

+(10) A statement whether there is a special factor, such as the limited availability of qualified attorneys for the case, the difficulty of the issues presented in the case, or the local availability of tax expertise, to justify a rate in excess of the rate otherwise permitted for the services of attorneys under Code section 7430(c)(1).

+(11) Any other information counsel believes will assist the Court in evaluating counsel's claim, which may include, but shall not be limited to, information relating to the novelty and difficulty of the questions presented, the skill required to perform the legal services properly, and any efforts to settle the case.